hewman82/prework-study-guide/README.md

-# Boot Camp Pre-Work Study Guide
+# Pre-Work Study Guide For The UO Coding Boot Camp

 ## Description